vincent314/grunt-showdown/README.md

 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [Grunt](http://gruntjs.com/).

 ## Release History
+* 1.0.3 - Support for newer version of showdown.js and grunt
 * 1.0.1 - Support cwd file option + unit tests
 * 1.0.0 - Init project.
 Custom showdown extension support